DominionCyber/talon_hunt_framework_documentation/docs/getting-started.md

 While API and tool-based deployments rely on external mechanisms for content import, Talon can be fully deployed using only GUI access if necessary.

-## Installation Method 1: Web GUI Deployment
+## Installation Method 1: Talon Query Manager

 > [!WARNING]
-> This is the preferred installation method that leverages Talon Query Manager.
+> This is the preferred installation method.
+It leverages Talon Query Manager (TQM) to automate the deployment process.
 You assume all responsibility when using this tool.

-### Step 1: Prerequisite Check
+### Step 1: Verify Prerequisites

-Refer to the Talon Query Manager Prerequisites page for information on the proper API scope [Talon Qery Manager - Prerequisites](https://dominioncyber.github.io/talon_hunt_framework_documentation/tqm-prerequisites.html)
+Confirm that your environment meets the required API scope and build dependencies outlined on the [TQM Prerequisites](/tqm-prerequisites) page before proceeding.

-### Step 2: Authentication
+### Step 2: Authenticate
-When running Talon Query Manager you will be prompted with a TUI-based program.
-The first step into gaining connectivity is navigating to the `Authentication` module.

-Once at the Authentication module you will be presented the following inputs:
+Launch TQM and navigate to the `Authentication` module.
+You will be prompted to provide the following inputs:

-Environment: Select `US-1` or `US-2` depending on your region.
+- **Environment:** Select `US-1` or `US-2` depending on your CrowdStrike tenant region.
-Client ID: Insert your CrowdStrike API Client ID of the respective API key you wish to facilitate the setup of Talon.
-Client Secret: Insert your CrowdStrike API Client ID of the respective API key you wish to facilitate the setup of Talon.
-GitHub PAT: This is a `Personal Access Token` generated from GitHub.
-This is used to bypass request throttling that is implemented by GitHub.
-Non authenticated requests get limited to ~50 per hour.

-### Step 3: Talon Hunt Framework Installation
-When on the main menu, navigate to the `Talon Installer` module.

-Within the Talon Installer Module, you will presented the following inputs:
-Target Domain: This is your target search domain within Logscale.
-Default values are `all`, `falcon` and `third-party`.
-Dominion Cyber has determined that best practice is to install the Talon Hunt Framework to the `falcon` search domain.

-Once the search domain is selected, you are able to select which components of the Talon Hunt Framework you wish to install.
-This allows you to customize the installation to your organizatiosn needs.
-If you required more granular configuration options, please use the other TQM modules as needed to create your desired installation configuration.

-Once all necessary options are selected, proceed with `Stage Installation`.

-### Step 4: Installation Acknolwedgement
-The Talon Installer module is destructive by nature.
-This is a scortched earth approach to installtion queries and should only be used for a fresh installation.
-This will delete and rewrite queries with the latest information in the repository.
-To proceed with the installation confirm the action by typing `INSTALL` into the `Confirm Action` input.

-### Step 5: Confirmation
-After Talon Installer has successfully run, log into the Crowdstrike, navigate to `Advanced Search` and confirm that the saved queries have been successfully created in the `falcon` search domain.
+- **Client ID:** The Client ID associated with the CrowdStrike API key provisioned for Talon deployment.
+- **Client Secret:** The Client Secret associated with the same API key.
+- **GitHub PAT:** A GitHub Personal Access Token used to avoid unauthenticated rate limits.
+Without a PAT, GitHub restricts requests to approximately 50 per hour.

-Once information is inserted, select "Submit" and TQM will proceed with conducting an authentication check.
+Once all fields are populated, select **Submit**.
+TQM will perform an authentication check against the CrowdStrike OAuth2 token endpoint.
 If successful, you will be redirected to the main menu.

-### Step 3:
+### Step 3: Install the Talon Hunt Framework

+From the main menu, navigate to the `Talon Installer` module.
+You will be prompted to configure the following:

+- **Target Domain:** The destination search domain within LogScale.
+Accepted values are `all`, `falcon`, and `third-party`.
+Best practice is to install to the `falcon` search domain.

+After selecting the target domain, choose which THF components to include in the installation.
+This allows you to tailor the deployment to your organization's requirements.
+For more granular control, use the individual TQM modules to build a custom installation configuration.

+Once all options are configured, select **Stage Installation** to proceed.

+### Step 4: Confirm Installation

+> [!WARNING]
+> The Talon Installer performs a destructive operation.
+It deletes and recreates all matching saved queries using the latest content from the repository.
+This approach is intended for fresh installations only.

+To confirm, type `INSTALL` into the **Confirm Action** input and submit.

+### Step 5: Validate Deployment

+After TQM completes the installation, log in to the CrowdStrike console and navigate to `Investigate > Advanced Event Search`.
+Verify that the saved queries have been created in the expected search domain and that query names, descriptions, and labels match the Talon Hunt Framework definitions.

 ## Installation Method 2: Web GUI Deployment